Schedule Your LASIK Consultation with CEENTA

 LASIK stands for Laser In Situ Keratomileusis.
 PRK stands for Photo Refractive Keratectomy.
-LASIK (with a flap) and PRK (without a flap) are both Laser Vision Correction (LVC) or refractive surgery procedures.
-These procedures use excimer laser technology introduced in the 1980’s.
-LASIK uses a second laser called a Femtosecond laser to create the flap in the cornea.
+LASIK (with a flap) and PRK (without a flap) are both Laser Vision Correction (LVC) or refractive surgery procedures used to correct farsightedness, nearsightedness, and astigmatism.
+These procedures use excimer laser technology introduced in the 1980s.
+LASIK eye surgery uses a second laser called a Femtosecond laser to create the flap in the cornea.
 A thin flap of cornea is lifted back and the laser beam is used to reshape the inner corneal tissue.
 The flap is then replaced and heals in its normal position.
-The cornea’s new shape allows light images to focus properly on the retina without the aid of contact lenses or eye glasses.
-The procedure does not eliminate the need for reading glasses, however, patients over age 40 that wear monovision contact lenses can enjoy monovision LASIK (one eye corrected for distance, the other for near).
-LASIK and PRK surgically correct nearsightedness, farsightedness and astigmatism.
+The cornea’s new shape allows light images to focus properly on the retina without the aid of contact lenses or eyeglasses.
+The procedure does not eliminate the need for reading glasses; however, patients over age 40 that wear monovision contact lenses can enjoy monovision LASIK (one eye corrected for distance, the other for near).
 The goal for nearsighted people is a flatter cornea; for farsighted people a steeper cornea.

-Candidacy is determined through an evaluation performed by an experienced CEENTA ophthalmologist and our laser center.
+Candidacy is determined by an evaluation between an experienced CEENTA ophthalmologist and the laser center.
 Good candidates must be at least 18 years of age and have good eye and general health with a stable prescription that fits the range for LASIK surgery.
 Patients with amblyopia (lazy eye), strabismus (muscle imbalance), dry eye or other eye problems should alert their doctor.
 Women should be finished with breastfeeding for three months before pursuing an evaluation.

-Better than 99% of patients are 20/40 or better after surgery.
-Less than 2% of people may require a LASIK enhancement, or "touch up" procedure, within the first 12 months and less than 1% experience a complication either during or following the procedure.
-Your doctor will discuss all of your pertinent statistics and possible complications in depth with you as it relates to your personal situation during your evaluation process.
+More than 99% of patients are 20/40 or better after surgery.
+Fewer than 2% of people may require a LASIK enhancement, or "touch up" procedure, within the first 12 months, and fewer than 1% experience a complication either during or following the procedure.
+Your doctor will discuss all of your pertinent statistics and possible complications in depth with you as they relate to your personal situation during your evaluation process.